Adampse/Tapai/Scorpions Example/README.md

 + Instances of the negative set: 31,159

 ## Channel Data & Model
 Used to train the channel model to sort positive seqeunces as classified by the housekeeping model into 1 of 4 classes; Calcium channel, Potassium channel, Sodium channel, and Venom (a miscellaneous category).
 The channel model was trained with a validation split of 0.25 and max instances set to 150, `-mi 150`.
-This model achieves 80%, 85.11%, 93.88%, and 92.86% validation accuracy for  Calcium channel, Potassium channel, Sodium channel, and Venom classes.
+This model achieves 80%, 85.11%, 93.88%, and 92.86% validation accuracy for  Calcium channel, Potassium channel, Sodium channel, and Venom classes respectively.
 + Calcium Instances: 96
 + Potassium Instances: 620
 + Sodium Instances: 702